codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 ENV PORT $PORT
 ```

-Finally we have to change the `EXPOSE` keyword to use the `ARG` instead of the hard-coded value.
+Finally, we have to change the `EXPOSE` keyword to use the `ARG` instead of the hard-coded value.

 ```Dockerfile
 EXPOSE $PORT